borgbackup/borg/README.rst

     authenticity is verified using HMAC-SHA256.

 **Compression**
-    All data can be compressed by zlib, level 0-9.
+    All data can be compressed by lz4, zlib or lzma.

 **Off-site backups**
     Borg can store data on any remote host accessible over SSH.
 If Borg is